Build a Cryptographically-Secure Password Generator in Node.js with Typescript

 Cyrus Kao

-I wrote a dead simple Javascript library called pswd-generator to generate password for this blog.
+I wrote a dead simple JavaScript library called pswd-generator to generate passwords for this blog.
 In just 23 lines of code, I was able to build a cryptographically-secure password generator thanks to Node.js's native crypto module.
-And this guide will show you how it's done with Typescript.
+And this guide will show you how it's done with TypeScript.

 Build Your Own Password Generator

-Follow this section to wrote your own password generator, or to use the library directly.
+Follow this section to write your own password generator, or to use the library directly.

 Import crypto module